The Bowl Cut: 20 Ways To Rock This Classic Style

 It’s no secret that what’s old is new again in the world of beauty.
-This is clearly evidenced in the resurgence of the bowl cut of ’70s and ’80s.
-You probably recall this short cut as the reluctant ‘do that your Mom forced upon you as a child, complete with a rounded cut and short bangs.
-While this look is forever emblazoned in your school pictures, you probably seen some updates as evidenced from celebs who have been rocking this look on the red carpet.
+This is clearly evidenced in the resurgence of the bowl cut hair of the ’70s and ’80s.
+You probably recall this short haircut as the reluctant ‘do that your Mom forced upon you as a child, complete with a rounded cut and short bangs.
+While this look is forever emblazoned in your school pictures, you probably saw some updates, as evidenced by celebs and some new quarantine cuts.
 Ready to go for this short, trendy look?
-Check out our gallery of eight bowl cut ideas that’s sure to inspire your new look.
+Check out the 20 bowl cut ideas to inspire your new look.

-8 Ways to Wear a Bowl Cut Hairstyle
+20 Trending Ways to Wear a Bowl Cut in 2023

-This cool hybrid short haircut pairs a buzz cut with a bowl cut women in this contrasted haircut.
-When you add some hair color to the mix, you’ll achieve an even more eye-catching look.
-Back in the day you may have been called a ‘mushroom head,’ but these days your hair will be #OnFleek.
+This cool hybrid short haircut pairs a fade cut with a bowl cut in a contrasted look.
+When you add some hair color to the mix, you’ll achieve an even more eye-catching style.

-If you’re looking to maintain your length while embracing the soft curve of a bowl haircut, keep it slightly longer for a more feminine rendition of the look.
-This version of the bowl cut looks especially on trend when it’s sleek thanks to a blowout.
-To keep the shiny post-blowout, use some of the Nexxus New York Salon Care Oil Infinite Nourishing Hair Oil to help make your hair shiny and frizz-free.
+If you’re looking to maintain your length while embracing the soft curve of this haircut, keep it slightly longer for a more feminine rendition of the look.
+This mullet version of the bowl cut looks especially on trend when it’s sleek, thanks to a blowout.
+To keep the smooth post-blowout, use TRESemmé Ultra Fine Hair Spray to help make your hair humidity-resistant and frizz-free.